shuai-xu/flink/docs/dev/table/sql.md

         <span class="label label-primary">Streaming</span>
       </td>
       <td>
         <p>The left anti-join is a joining similar to the left semi-join, and only returns the rows of the left table where it can <b>not</b> find a match in the right table.
-SubQuery using <b>NOT IN</b> and <b>NOT EXISTS</b> will be converted to left anti-join.</p>
+Sub-queries using <b>NOT IN</b> and <b>NOT EXISTS</b> will be converted to left anti-joins.</p>
-        <p><b>Note:</b> NOT IN and NOT EXISTS in conjunctive condition is supported.</p>
+        <p><b>Note:</b> NOT IN and NOT EXISTS in conjunctive condition are supported.</p>
 {% highlight sql %}
 SELECT *
 FROM Orders WHERE Orders.productId NOT IN
-(SELECT Product.id FROM Product) [AND Orders.ordertime IS NOT NULL]
+(SELECT Product.id FROM Product) AND Orders.ordertime IS NOT NULL

 SELECT *
 FROM Orders WHERE NOT EXISTS
-(SELECT * FROM Product WHERE Orders.productId = Product.id) [AND Orders.ordertime IS NOT NULL]
+(SELECT * FROM Product WHERE Orders.productId = Product.id) AND Orders.ordertime IS NOT NULL
 {% endhighlight %}
       </td>
     </tr>